DEBARGHYA4469/algorithm-lib/next-array.md

-# Next Array Technique is used in many bitwise subarray/subsequence problems like OR, AND.
+# Next Array Technique

+It is used in many bitwise subarray/subsequence problems like OR, AND.

 One Example: https://codeforces.com/contest/243/problem/A